kartta-labs/Project/README.md

        internally to the relevant other service
      * oauth-proxy: handles all authentication
      * editor: editor-website rails app
-     * mapwarper: mapwarper rails app
+     * warper: warper rails app

    The other containers are local instances of postgres/postgis/redis servers which are needed by the project_ services.
 In production we use GCP managed versions of these services.